odinuv/web/en/apv/articles/sql-join/index.md

     ON person.id_location = location.id_location
 {% endhighlight %}

-The `USING` statement allows you to simplify a very common type join condition.
+The `USING` statement allows you to simplify a very common type of join condition.
 It does in no way affect the way the tables are joined.
 You can use it with any of the above modifiers.
 The only difference is that the resulting table will contain only a single column `id_location`.